mrismanaziz/Reforestation/README.md

-## In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.
+## What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.